 I made it as a soup to eat plain or used it to season foods or roasted vegetables.
 Sometimes I’d sneak fresh onions into the house (contraband onions… lol), but I definitely developed a love for the French onion soup mix during this time.

 Once I went to college, I started adding onions to a lot of my own cooking, and once I married my husband (his family is of Italian decent), I really started using onions in most of my cooking (along with garlic).

-When we switched to real food, we stopped using most products that came from a box or a can, so I didn’t buy french onion soup mix anymore, but I missed the flavors and the convenience of the mix.
+When we switched to real food, we stopped using most products that came from a box or a can, so I didn’t buy French onion soup mix anymore, but I missed the flavors and the convenience of the mix.

-Like pre-mixed french onion soup, this combines the flavors of onion, garlic, celery, salt and pepper.
+Like pre-mixed French onion soup, this combines the flavors of onion, garlic, celery, salt, and pepper.
 You get the same flavor without the:

-French Onion Soup Mix
+French Onion Soup Mix Recipe

-Ever used french onion soup mix?
+Ever used French onion soup mix?
 Ready to try a healthy version?